 - If your child or another beneficiary has special needs.

 Unfortunately, what’s already too complicated gets even more complicated when a trust becomes involved.
 And the SECURE Act recently made it even more complicated.
 To understand this, you will need to learn about three concepts: designated beneficiaries, conduit trusts and accumulation trusts.

 For a beneficiary of an IRA or 401(k) plan to receive the benefits of an inherited IRA or a spousal IRA that permit them to spread withdrawals out through the rest of her life, she must be a “designated” beneficiary.
 Until passage of the SECURE Act, this is not at all difficult when individuals are named; they are automatically designated beneficiaries.
-A charity is not a designated beneficiary and must withdraw all funds within five years of the donor’s death, but this is not a problem since the charity will not be taxed on these withdrawals.
+A charity can never be a designated beneficiary and must withdraw all funds within five years of the donor’s death, but this is not a problem since the charity will not be taxed on these withdrawals.